by Tim Wing and Rob Morgenstern, with Pieter Thomassen

 - Mauser E-3 laser.
 This laser provides 35 kJ of output each at a rate of 65 pulses per minute for anti-personnel, and logging/construction use.

 - 1 x Hardpoint on lower torso for heavy winch with 200 meters of heavy grade cable.
 This hardpoint appears like an inverted ‘U’ shape at the waist of the mecha.
 This winch is used for construction, armor recovery and (most interestingly) rappelling.
+These winches are likely accessed from sites like Dozer Winch Parts, where logging winch parts for a variety of equipment can be purchased.

 (Mk.
 II onwards)